How Can You Tell If You Have a Faulty Furnace Ignitor?

 Figuring out the problem depends on the type of furnace ignitor you have.
 While old furnaces may have a standing pilot light, electronic ignitors are the most common type for modern gas furnaces.
 We’ll review the differences in each type as well as how a faulty ignitor affects your furnace and what components can keep the ignitor from working.

 What Is a Furnace Ignitor?

 Older furnaces used to have a standing pilot light to keep the gas lit.
 This tiny flame would remain lit even between heating cycles.
-Modern furnaces have moved on to an electronic ignition system, and these ignitors are safer and more energy efficient.
+Modern furnaces have transitioned to an electronic ignition system, and these ignitors are safer and more energy efficient.
 The two most popular types of electronic furnace ignitor are:

 You Might First Notice Problems with How the Furnace Runs

-The furnace won’t start: Combusting natural gas can be hazardous, particularly if a component of the furnace isn’t working properly.
+The furnace won’t start: Combusting natural gas can be hazardous, namely if a component of the furnace isn’t working properly.
 When the ignitor is malfunctioning, safety features will stop the furnace from running entirely to prevent further damage or additional problems.

 The furnace blows cool air: Unheated air coming through your ductwork is a clear sign something is malfunctioning.
 The furnace might not recognize that the ignitor is malfunctioning and other components like the air handler will work as normal.

-- Drain pan: Despite the fact a furnace generates heat, some condensation can still be found.
+- Drain pan: Despite the fact a furnace creates heat, some condensation can still be found.
 A full drain pan will stop the ignitor from running to keep the pan from overflowing and causing water damage within the furnace.